Charaan27/avsddcp_1v8_sky130/README.md

   - Next, run the following commands, inside the open_pdks root directory:

     ```

     $ cd sky130

     $ sudo make

     $ sudo make install

     ```

   - Integrate Sky130 PDK with Magic.
 As the skywater tech files are not installed in magic’s library, we need to create a symbolic link in order to use the tech files for drawing layout.
 This can be done using:

     ```

     $ sudo ln -s <sky130A_install_root_dir>/sky130A/libs.tech/magic/* /usr/local/lib/magic/sys/

     ```

   - Now, come back to the current working directory, and check whether the files are properly installed using the command below:

     ```

     $ tcsh

     $ sudo magic -T sky130A

     ```

+- ### Next Steps: ###

+  - Now, you should copy the sky130_fd_pr folder into the layout and post_layout files present in the folder where you cloned this project.

 # Pre Layout:

 ## Tools used:
 The tools used in this stage were:
 - eSim
-- ngspice
+- Ngspice
 - sky130 pdk

 First, the above tools are required to be installed in the machine, before proceeding further.
-The respective tools can be installed by referring the manuals whose links have been given in the open source tools section.
-Instead of cloning the entire Sky130 repo, one can also clone the library file **sky130_fd_pr** alone, as the corners present in this library file are only going to be used.
-This can be done by running the following command ```$ git clone https://foss-eda-tools.googlesource.com/skywater-pdk/libs/sky130_fd_pr``` in the terminal.
+Please refer to the installation section for the step by step instructions.

 ## Circuit:
 The Dickson Charge Pump consists of the pumping capacitors which are arranged in a parallel fashion, which reduces the output impedance and increases the voltage gain as the number of stages increases.
 A diode-connected NMOS transistor is used for the construction of this CP.
 Here Vdd is the power supply voltage, NMOS transistor acts as switches, and V1 is the node voltage at the upper plate of the capacitor.
 Two clock sources UP and DN which have the same peak voltage, complementary phase, and are non-overlapping are applied to each stage in an alternative manner.
 When UP is low, DN will be high due to the complementary phase and subsequently, the switch MD1 is turned ON and the first capacitor is charged by the voltage source Vdd to the maximum voltage of Vdd - Vt at node V1.
 In the next half clock, MD1 turns OFF, and the voltage Vdd provided by UP, gets added to the voltage Vdd - Vt which is already present, and as a result, the voltage at node V2 becomes 2Vdd - Vt.
 At the same period, the switch MD2 becomes ON and the next capacitor is charged through MD2 by the voltage 2Vdd- Vt, to a maximum voltage of 2Vdd - 2Vt.
 In this way, the charge gets pumped from one stage to another and the node voltages at pumping capacitors of higher stages increase continuously.
 The final capacitor doesn’t add any voltage as it is grounded and it smoothens the output.
 The designed circuit can be found below.